raypeng/DGBDT/index.md

 <br>

 With these histograms, sorting is no longer necessary.
-Below is psuedo-code of how to leverage the histogram binning technique.
+Below is pseudo-code of how to leverage the histogram binning technique.

 <pre>